PeterSewell/nonrotating_necklace/parts.md

 - a resistor (approx 500 ohm) in series with the Neopixel data connection
 - a three-pin JST plug and socket for the neopixel strip
 - two scraps of thin copper to make battery connectors from

+Then for the radio receiver:
+- another Pro Micro
+- another nRF24L01P+

+A USB extension lead is also handy.